copernicus-mogley/zkav.club/opportunities/archivist/README.md

 ⟵ [Back to Opportunities](/opportunities/)

+Applications for The Archivist are now **CLOSED** and we are moving into the next phase: trials.

+Watch your inboxes, applicants.
+We’ll be in touch.

+---

 The Archivist turns raw recordings into structured, usable archive items.

 This role is a good fit for people who enjoy organizing messy information and making sure important things don’t disappear.